EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 (Because version 9.0 is not released yet, its line number may still change.)

 I found this particular protocol error to be a good one because there is no overlap of line numbers across major versions.
 Of the approximately 125 different versions released since 7.3.0, only 6 are unique enough to identify to the exact revision.
-That's okay for this iteration of the script.
+That’s okay for this iteration of the script.
 If you wanted to know the exact revision, you could try other errors, such as an invalid login, as the metasploit code does.

 The complete code can be read here: [detect_postgres_version.pl](http://gtsm.com/detect_postgres_version.pl)

-I'll be giving [a talk](http://www.pgcon.org/2010/schedule/events/238.en.html) later on this week at [PgCon 2010](http://www.pgcon.org/2010/), so say hi if you see me there.
-I'll probably be giving a [lightning talk](http://www.pgcon.org/2010/schedule/events/267.en.html) as well.
+I’ll be giving [a talk](http://www.pgcon.org/2010/schedule/events/238.en.html) later on this week at [PgCon 2010](http://www.pgcon.org/2010/), so say hi if you see me there.
+I’ll probably be giving a [lightning talk](http://www.pgcon.org/2010/schedule/events/267.en.html) as well.